 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
 The Board did not believe that your record was otherwise so meritorious as to deserve a discharge upgrade.
 The Board concluded that significant negative aspects of your conduct and/or performance greatly outweighed any positive aspects of your military record.
-The Board determined that characterization under GEN or under Other Than Honorable conditions is generally warranted for misconduct and is appropriate when the basis for separation is the commission of an act or acts constituting a significant departure from the conduct expected of a Sailor.
+The Board determined that illegal drug possession and/or use is contrary to Navy core values and policy, renders such service members unfit for duty, and poses an unnecessary risk to the safety of their fellow Sailors.
+The Board noted that marijuana use is still against Department of Defense regulations and their use in any form is still not permitted for recreational use while serving in the military.
+The Board determined that characterization under OTH conditions is generally warranted for misconduct and is appropriate when the basis for separation is the commission of an act or acts constituting a significant departure from the conduct expected of a Sailor.
 The Board determined that the record clearly reflected your misconduct was intentional and willful and indicated you were unfit for further service.
 Moreover, the Board noted that the evidence of record did not demonstrate that you were not mentally responsible for your conduct or that you should not otherwise be held accountable for your actions.

-As a result, the Board determined that there was no impropriety or inequity in your discharge, and the Board concluded that your misconduct and disregard for good order in discipline clearly merited your discharge and the adverse evaluations.
+As a result, the Board determined that there was no impropriety or inequity in your discharge, and the Board concluded that your drug-related misconduct and disregard for good order and discipline clearly merited your discharge.
 Even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.